500px/legacy-api-documentation/endpoints/photo/GET_photos_id_comments.md

 ## Errors

-- **404 Not Found** — The requested blog post does not exist or was deleted.
+- **404 Not Found** — The requested photo does not exist or was deleted.

 ***